 It joins Zen and Saffron (innovative Indian).
 The Atrium cafe has also reinvented itself into The Bridge, offering world cuisine around the clock.
 On Sundays, both The Bridge and Zen serve sumptuous alcoholic brunches.
 And yes, there is plenty of bubbly included!

 In testament to its popularity, in 2011 The Park bagged four Times Food Guide awards for best oriental (Zen), best newcomer (Saffron), best cocktails (Roxy), and best live music (Someplace Else).

-The Park Hotel has all the leisure facilities you'd expect of a luxury hotel, including fitness center, beauty spa, and open air swimming pool.
+The Park Hotel has all the leisure facilities you'd expect of a luxury hotel, including fitness center, day spa, and open-air swimming pool.

 The swimming pool is not just a swimming pool though.
 It's part of an opulent outdoor space called Aqua complete with poolside lounge, cocktails and wine, music, and pool parties!